nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Welcome to Socius User Guide!
 Choose a section from the table of contents below to find step-by-step guides on how to use Socius!

+The Socius User Guide gets you started with Socius.
+This User Guide familarises you with the commands and functionality of Socius, enabling you to get the most out of Socius.
+If you are an experienced Socius user, a command summary table is available at the end of the user guide for your reference!

 Are you a developer?
 Make sure to check out our Developer Guide too!
 You can find the Developer Guide [here](https://github.com/AY2122S1-CS2103T-W08-4/tp/blob/master/docs/DeveloperGuide.md).

 --------------------------------------------------------------------------------------------------------------------